 All societies with organised government carry out some of the tasks of government at a local level, for the benefit of the local population.
 In New Zealand these tasks are paid for by different forms of rating (charges based on the value of individual properties), subsidies from central government, income from trading, and user charges such as fees for the use of public swimming pools.

-In 2019 New Zealand had 11 regional councils, which focused on regional environmental issues, including:
+In 2022 New Zealand has 11 regional councils, which focus on regional environmental issues, including:

 - management of fresh water, coastal waters and air quality